yanganto/relayer-game/README.md

 1. Any relayer can relay a ethereum header on the darwinia chain
 2. Any challenger can challenge the relayer and open the game
     - challenger needs to bond some value for each challenge before the half challenge time over
-    - relayer needs to submit the next specified block by `target function`
+    - relayer needs to submit the next specified block by `sample function`
 3. Game closed
     1. The challenger stop challenging, the relayer wins and challenger will be slashed
-    2. The relayer can not provided the target block block pass the validation before the next half challenge time over
+    2. The relayer can not provided the next sampling block block pass the validation before the next half challenge time over

 Here is some visualized example with relayer `Evil` and challenger `Challenger`, `Evil` is a bad guy some times relay incorrect header, `Challenger` is honest challenger challenge with the correct opinion.